Sunrise-6/Kittyo-Group-Livery-Selector/README.md

 # How to Contribute
 Make your own liveries using livery maps.
 Dm Sunrise 6#4880 on Discord for livery maps and to add them.
 Alternatively contact me on the GBA, Kittyo, LiverySelector or Multiliveries(Spice9) servers.

+# How to use?
+### Without installation:
+- Open up the javascript console using Developer Options in your browser
+- If this is the first time using the script, paste ``localStorage.favorites = "";`` into the console.
+- Copy & paste all of main.js into the console and run.

 # Contacts
 Discord: Sunrise 6#4880
-Discord Server: https://discord.gg/cfsguHNQ ; GBA Server
+<br>Discord Server: https://discord.gg/cfsguHNQ ; GBA Server</br>
-GitHub: Add in issues
+<br>GitHub: Add in issues</br>